“Every hand has a Delicious Dilemma. Find it and you are at the core of your reading.” – Richard Unger

 Notice how this brings clarity to your readings and also your own personal understanding of yourself through recognition of your own Delicious Dilemmas.

 Some hand shape types have within them a built in Delicious Dilemma or multiple DDs and so too with some fingerprint combinations.
 (For example, the Fire + dominant Saturn hand shape type (Hephasteus) is especially conflicted with several DDs at play: action vs introspection and extrovert vs introvert, public vs private, precision and discipline vs creative excess…)

 So too with some fingerprint combinations eg. Public Impact in the Healing Arts (inner vs outer orientated DD)

 Where to get more info on this?

-To learn to analyze hands professionally, the check out the forthcoming courses here.
+Learn to analyze hands professionally, e forthcoming courses here.

-note 1: Heart lines ending under the middle finger (reserved types and also passionate fiery types (Gina)) are more “me orientated” and those with a longer heart line, ending under the index finger ( big hearted nurturer types (Donna types) and also rational and romantic idealists (Michael types) are more “you orientated”.
+note 1: Heart lines ending under the middle finger (reserved types and also passionate fiery types) are more “me orientated” and those with a longer heart line, ending under the index finger ( big hearted nurturer types and also rational and romantic idealists are more “you orientated”.